DetPO: In-Context Learning with Multi-Modal LLMs for Few-Shot Object Detection

 \section{Impact of $K$ Shots}

-We evaluate the impact of the number of examples provided to DetPO during optimization.
-Notably, we find that DetPO's performance (3-shot) improves when given access to additional training examples (5-shot and 10-shot).
-However, we note that the improvement between 5-shot and 10-shot examples diminishes, suggesting that performance saturates.
+We evaluate the impact of the number of examples provided to DetPO during optimization in Table~\ref{tab:ablation_fewshot}.
+We observe that performance consistently improves when increasing from 3-shot to 5-shot settings.
+However, gains from 5-shot to 10-shot are marginal, suggesting diminishing returns and saturation of performance with additional training examples.

 { }